mhelmstetter/atlas-user-migration/README.md

 # EDIT:

-THIS IS A TEST REPO FOR ROLL MIGRATION, this project is not intended for production use and at times may not be operational at all.
+THIS IS A TEST REPO FOR ROLE MIGRATION, this project is not intended for production use and at times may not be operational at all.
 Use at own risk!

 # Atlas Database User Migration Utility